BDX-town/Mangane/README.md

 # Mangane

-Mangane is a frontend for Pleroma, Akkoma and Mastodon with a focus on ease of use, readability and custom branding.
+Mangane is an alternative frontend for Pleroma, Akkoma and Mastodon with a focus on ease of use, readability and custom branding.

+This project is developped for [BDX-town](http://bdx.town/) Akkoma instance.
+Akkoma is a fork of Pleroma who mostly adds features, exposing them through new API endpoints.
+As of today, Akkoma and Pleroma API are compatible.

+Moreover, Mangane already has a feature detection system allowing us to adapt the experience following what platform is used as a backend.

+We are speaking about Akkoma here since we are planning to add akkoma specific features to the project without breaking any existing compatibility.

 ![UI Mixed](./docs/ui-mixed.png)
 ![UI Dark](./docs/ui-dark.png)